iwdgo/postfixcalculator/README.md

 - Adding slice editing slows performance by a factor of 3.
 - The worst occurs when all elements of the expression are in one slice.

 Slice is the underlying type of string.
-So string editing won't change anything and might be worse as a string is read-only and could be copied many times.
+So string editing will probably not improve if not worsen as a string is read-only and could be copied many times during the process.

 ## Optimum